Examining the robustness of a model selection procedure in the binary latent block model through a language placement test data set: Introduction

 When entering French university, students may have different foreign language levels.
 They need to be evaluated before being directed in an adequate foreign language class.
 To assess their level, universities use different placement tests.
 The SELF test developed in Grenoble is one of the most used (\cite{cervini, brault2021}).
 At the end of this test, each student get an aggregated score which corresponds to the course level where he/she has to register in.
 He/she also gets a mark for each of the three evaluated skills (oral comprehension, written comprehension and written expression).
 Moreover, the test creators need to check the relevance of the questions, in particular whether they are discriminating or not.
 It may be useful to form groups of items more or less difficult per skill.

 Results of such a placement test can be displayed as a matrix where each row corresponds to one student and each column to one item.
 Element $(i,j)$ of the matrix equals 1 if student $i$ answers correctly question $j$, and 0 otherwise.
-Latent block models (\cite{govaert2003}) aim to simultaneously achieve a clustering of the rows and the columns and thus turn out to be particularly useful to form homogeneous groups of students and of items in the placement test context.
+In their native paper, Govaert and Nadif \cite{govaert2003} propose latent block models (\cite{govaert2003}) which simultaneously achieve a clustering of the rows and the columns and thus turn out to be particularly useful to form homogeneous groups of students and of items in the placement test context.
+In their paper, they present simulation studies but no theoretical results.
+Only in 2015, Keribin et al. \cite{keribin2015} give sufficient conditions for the identifiability of the latent block model for binary data.

-Classical algorithms to estimate parameters in latent block models, namely Variational or Stochastic Expectation Maximization (\cite{govaert2003,govaert2008,keribin2015}), are extensions of the EM-algorithm (\cite{dempster}).
-Although these algorithms can give satisfactory estimates, they appear to be quite sensitive to starting values and have a marked tendency to provide empty clusters.
+In latent block models, maximum likelihood estimators are not computationally available.
+That is the reason why algorithms extending the EM-algorithm (\cite{dempster}) to estimate parameters, namely Variational or Stochastic Expectation Maximization, have been proposed in \cite{govaert2003,govaert2008,keribin2015}.
+Results on asymptotic convergence of maximum likelihood and variational estimators are only been obtained in 2020 by Brault et al. \cite{brault2020consistency}.
+In practice, although these algorithms can give satisfactory estimates, they appear to be quite sensitive to starting values and have a marked tendency to provide empty clusters.
 To overcome these limitations, Keribin et al. \cite{keribin2015} proposed several algorithms through Bayesian inference using Gibbs sampling.

 A major difficulty in latent block models is to select correctly the number of groups of rows and the number of groups of columns.
 For this purpose, penalized likelihood criteria such as Akaike Information Criterion (AIC, \cite{akaike1973,akaike1974}) or Bayesian Information Criterion (BIC, \cite{schwarz1978}) are not directly usable since computing the maximized likelihood is not possible.
 Another widely used criterion is the Integrated Completed Likelihood criterion (ICL) defined by Biernacki et al. \cite{biernacki2000}.
 This criterion has been extended to the latent block model for binary data in \cite{keribin2012} and for categorical data in \cite{keribin2015}.
+Note that, to our knowledge, no theoretical result nor non-asymptotic concentration inequalities on these model selection criteria are available.